-As far as I can tell, Tex was messing around with holsters and guns.
+In this case, as far as I can tell, Tex was messing around with his holsters and guns.
 Anytime you switch, swap or generally play with guns and holsters, you’re looking for trouble.
 When it comes to deadly weapons, confusion is not your friend.
-ANY change in your weapons delivery system is inherently confusing.
-And, thus, dangerous.
+ANY change in your weapons carry and delivery system is inherently confusing.
+And thus, dangerous.

 Remember Johannes Mehserle?
-The BART cop shot Oscar Grant with a gun instead of a Taser (oops!).
+The BART cop shot Oscar Grant with a gun instead of a Taser.
 Mehserle had recently added the Taser to his duty belt, hadn’t trained with his new set-up and (according to some) put the Taser in the wrong place.
 The end result was entirely predictable.

 I recommend the same protocol for anyone firing more than one gun.
 Another good idea: technique first, speed second.
 When training, never make speed in and of itself your goal.
 Go for smooth.
 Make your moves as smooth as possible.
 The speed will come on its own.
 Recording a video adds pressure to perform you don’t need.
 Don’t do it until you’re ready.
 That would be about 500 rounds after you think you’re ready.

 Don’t forget to NOT shoot.
 If you’re doing something new—especially drawing or any other kind of movement—start by doing it without sending lead downrange.
 Lastly, never shoot alone.
-All sort of bad shit can happen when you’re shooting a gun.
+All sort of bad things can happen when you’re shooting a gun.
 There’s no guarantee you’ll be able to dial 911.
-But you could bleed to death all by yourself in a few minutes.
+You could bleed to death all by yourself in a few minutes.